Watching Performances from our Archives. Together.

-Heart-stopping acrobatics, juggling, clowning, and contortion to live music.
+Relive Ethiopian Circus: Heart-stopping acrobatics, juggling, clowning, and contortion performed to live music.

-A joy-filled family show brimming with astonishing stunts and enchanted adventure.
+Were you there?
+Revisit Ethiopian Dreams – Circus Abyssinia, a joy-filled family show brimming with astonishing stunts and enchanted adventure.
 Dive into the rhythms and roots of Ethiopia’s rich musical and artistic traditions.
-A tale of two brothers told through death-defying tricks, stunning ensemble feats of human juggling, hoop-diving, Chinese pole, and contortion, performed to the irresistible beats of live Ethiopian song.
+A tale of two brothers told through thrilling tricks and stunning ensemble feats of human juggling, hoop-diving, Chinese pole, and contortion, performed to the irresistible beats of live Ethiopian song.

 Circus Abyssinia is the first Ethiopian circus made by and for Ethiopian artists.
 Ethiopian Dreams thrills and inspires, celebrating the beauty and power of the imagination.
-It transcends our differences, and reminds us, wherever we’re going, whatever our hopes are, we all dream under the same moon.
+It transcends our differences and reminds us that wherever we’re going and whatever our hopes are, we all dream under the same moon.

 Inspired by the story of its creators, Ethiopian Dreams tells the story of two brothers, Little Bibi and Little Bichu, whose dream of joining the circus is made real by the Man in the Moon.
-The show is a surreal retelling of how in following their dreams, Bibi and Bichu find each other and in doing so find the means to make their dreams come true.
-The story at the heart of the show is a mix of autobiography and dream, and tells how Bibi and Bichu became jugglers, not from their adult perspective, but how they dreamed it as children.
+The show is a surreal retelling of how in following their dreams, Bibi and Bichu find each other.
+In doing so, they find the means to make their dreams become reality.
+The story at the heart of the show is a mix of autobiography and dream, and tells of how Bibi and Bichu became jugglers not from their adult perspective, but from how they imagined it as children.

 Brothers Bibi and Bichu Tesfamariam are Ethiopian circus artists currently residing in the UK.
 Their story began some twenty years ago on the streets of Jimma, where as children they would spend every spare moment flipping and tumbling and wowing the crowds.
 The young brothers dreamed of joining the circus, but no circuses ever rolled into town, only rumours and televised glimpses from lands overseas.

 Inspired by these glimpses, Bibi and Bichu grew up driven by a joint fascination with the feats of circus magic, acrobatic mastery and glamorous illusions achieved by the superhuman figures in the ring.
-However, living in Ethiopia, a country without a circus tradition, their dream remained out of reach at first.
+However, living in Ethiopia, a country without a circus tradition, their dream remained out of reach.